IntelPython/sharded-array-for-python/README.md

 ### Other Functionality

-- `sharpy.to_numpy` converts a sharpy array into a numpy array.
+- `sharpy.to_numpy` converts a sharded array into a numpy array.
-- `sharpy.numpy.from_function` allows creating a sharpy array from a function (similar to numpy)
+- `sharpy.numpy.from_function` allows creating a sharded array from a function (similar to numpy)
-- In addition to the Array API sharpy also provides functionality facilitating interacting with sharpy arrays in a distributed environment.
+- In addition to the Array API Sharded Array For Python also provides functionality facilitating interacting with sharded arrays in a distributed environment.
   - `sharpy.spmd.gather` gathers the distributed array and forms a single, local and contiguous copy of the data as a numpy array
   - `sharpy.spmd.get_locals` return the local part of the distributed array as a numpy array
 - sharpy allows providing a fallback array implementation.
-By setting SHARPY_FALLBACK to a python package it will call that package if a given function is not provided by sharpy.
-It will pass sharpy arrays as (gathered) numpy-arrays.
+By setting SHARPY_FALLBACK to a python package it will call that package if a given function is not provided.
+It will pass sharded arrays as (gathered) numpy-arrays.

 ## Environment variables

 ### Compile time variables

-Required to compile `sharpy`:
+Required to compile Sharded Array For Python:

 - `MLIRROOT`: Set path to MLIR install root.
 - `IMEXROOT`: Set path to Intel MLIR Extensions install root.